 So that leaves living in the present.
 Making the most of each day.
 Not every day is a fabulous trip to Thailand so we need to find amazing moments every day that make us smile.
 I would feel guilty as a widow saying that I am happy – but I can find moments that bring me joy and that is important.

 So, I came home from my visit in Florida and I am feeling refreshed.

 I attacked that refrigerator.
 I took all the shelves out and scrubbed.
 I dumped lots of food and jars of stuff that needed to visit the dumpster, that’s all I’m saying.
 I felt quite accomplished.
 It is sad but simple that this could bring me JOY!

-My school district has me piloting a new science program in Kindergarten this year to align with the new Science standards.
+My school district asked me to pilot a new science program in Kindergarten this year to align with the new Science standards.
 I have been going through some training to learn how to teach different elements of this curriculum.
 STEM (Science, Technology, Engineering and Math) activities have been the new buzz word this year so I was excited to see this post on PINTEREST.

 I got lost in searching for fun things to do with my kiddos this week in school.

 So this week, my creativity is going full speed ahead.
-One play station now is to build a farm for farm animals.
+One of the play areas in the room is to build a farm for farm animals using blocks and other shapes available.
 The children sort and separate the animals by species and build a shady area given a variety of materials.
-The whole idea of creating something, with a purpose, as a group can be very challenging.
+The whole idea of creating something, with a purpose, as a group, can be very challenging.

 In the kitchen area, I changed it to an animal hospital.
 All those Beanie Babies that I bribed my own kids to read with are now being boarded in a makeshift hospital.
 The children helped me set up a grooming station and a vet table based on this fabulous design I took off with from PINTEREST.
 I love trying new things in my classroom that the children will love.
 This brings me JOY too.